Jointly invariant measures for the Kardar-Parisi-Zhang Equation: Introduction

 The proof of Theorem \ref{thm:Busedrift} comes from first showing that the $\KPZH_\beta$ describes jointly invariant measures for the semi-discrete O'Connell-Yor (OCY) polymer introduced in \cite{brownian_queues}.
 We show that the $\KPZH_\beta$ satisfies certain distributional invariances under scaling to initial data for the SHE.
 Then, we show that the $\KPZH_\beta$ is jointly invariant for the SHE and use a uniqueness result from \cite{Janj-Rass-Sepp-22} to conclude the proof.

-The proof of invariance of the KPZH for the O'Connell-Yor polymer comes from an intertwining argument that was originally developed for TASEP in \cite{Ferrari-Martin-2007}.
+The proof of invariance of the KPZH for the O'Connell-Yor polymer comes from an intertwining argument that was originally developed for TASEP and the Hammersley process in \cite{Ferrari-Martin-2007,Ferrari-Martin-2005,Ferrari-Martin-2009}.
 The main idea is to find the invariant measure for a different Markov chain with a more tractable invariant distribution, then prove that this simpler process intertwines with the process of interest via mappings from queuing theory.
 Since then, \cite{CGM_Joint_Buse} adapted this method to discrete last-passage percolation, \cite{Seppalainen-Sorensen-21b} extended this to the semi-discrete model of Brownian last-passage percolation, and \cite{Bates-Fan-Seppalainen} extended this to the positive temperature inverse-gamma polymer.
 The present paper is the first to extend this method to a positive temperature semi-discrete model.
 While one can take limits of the positive temperature model to get the zero temperature model, the opposite direction is not a straightforward task.
 The key inputs needed to complete the intertwining argument in this setting are found in Section \ref{sec:queue}.
 Other details of the argument that bear close resemblance to previous work are relegated to Appendix \ref{appx:queue}.

 The convergence step to the SHE requires a substantial amount of nontrivial work.
 Convergence of the OCY polymer (with the initial point fixed) to narrow wedge solutions of the SHE was established in the sense of finite-dimensional distributions by Nica \cite{Nica-2021}.
+Also relevant is the work of Jara and Moreno-Flores \cite{Jara-MorenoFlores-20}, which showed convergence of the discrete gradients from the O'Connell-Yor polymer to the stochastic Burgers equation.
 In Section \ref{sec:OCYSHE} of the present paper, we prove in full detail, using different methods than those in \cite{Nica-2021}, the convergence of the four-parameter field of the OCY polymer to the Green's function of the SHE (in the sense of finite-dimensional distributions) and prove convergence of solutions from appropriate initial data.